How to add a new operator?

-In general, you can implement your operator in both ways: bottom-up (1.-5.) and top-down (5.-1.).
-Note: The steps b)-e) are rather simple if you know the functionalities and properties of your operator and currently consist of a lot of boilerplate code, while is the most cumbersome and may take more time than the previous steps if you do it the first time and need to understand how Nautilus works.
+In general, you can implement your operator in both ways: bottom-up (a.-e.) and top-down (e.-a.).
+Note: The steps b.-e. are rather simple if you know the functionalities and properties of your operator and currently consist of a lot of boilerplate code.
+In contrast, the implementation of the executable operator is the most cumbersome task and may take more time than the previous steps if you do it the first time as you need to understand how the Nautilus compiler works.

 Tasks:

-1. Create a new class that inherits from the base class ExecutableOperator
+- Create a new class that inherits from the base class

 Location: nes-execution